On this page:

-- Account number May show an account or other unique number the filer assigned to distinguish your account.
+- Account number May show an account or other unique numbers the filer assigned to distinguish your account.

-- Box 1 Shows the total payments received in 2016 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2017 that relate to those payments received during 2017.
-[WSU NOTE: Box 1 is always blank on our Form 1098-T. See above.]
+- Box 1 Shows the total payments received by an eligible educational institution in 2018 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2018 that relate to those payments received during 2018.
+[WSU NOTE: Beginning in 2018, Wright State University reports amounts paid in Box 1; therefore, Box 2 is blank on our Form 1098-T. See below.]

-- Box 3 Shows whether your institution changed its method of reporting for 2017.
-It has changed its method of reporting if the method (payments received or amounts billed) used for 2017 is different than the reporting method used for 2016.
+- Box 3 Shows whether your educational institution changed its method of reporting for 2018.
+It has changed its method of reporting if the method (payments received) used for 2018 is different than the reporting method (amounts billed) for 2017.
 You should be aware of this change in figuring your education credits.
 The credits are allowable only for amounts actually paid during the year and not amounts reported as billed, but not paid, during the year.

-- Box 4 Shows any adjustment made for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
+- Box 4 Shows any adjustment made by an eligible educational institution for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
 See "recapture" in the index to Pub.
 970 to report a reduction in your education credit or tuition and fees deduction.